tbriand/portilla-simoncelli-ipol/README.md

 USAGE
 *****

 The program reads an input image, take some parameters and produce a texture image.
 The meaning of the parameters is thoroughly discussed on the accompanying IPOL article.

 Usage instructions:

-  <Usage>: portilla_simoncelli input output [OPTIONS]
+  >portilla_simoncelli input output [OPTIONS]

   OPTIONS:
   --------